 We will bill your insurance carrier if you have provided us with all the necessary policy information.
 In the absence of necessary billing information, you will be responsible for payment of your entire account.
 Our fees are accepted by most insurance plans as “usual, customary and reasonable.”
 In the event your insurance carrier is not prompt in making payment, MCHC may need your assistance in contacting your carrier for payment.
 In cases where the service has not been paid, you will be personally responsible for the bill.

 A monthly payment agreement may be signed in the Business Office.
 For more information, contact the Business Office at (641) 932-1745.

 In some cases you will receive multiple statements for a single date of service.
 Physician fees for interpretation of x-rays, laboratory, pathology etc. services are sent to you by the provider who performed the service (i.e. Radiology Associates).
-Emergency room physician services will be billed from the clinic.
-Emergency Room usage will be billed from the Monroe County Hospital & Clinics.
+Emergency room physician services will be billed from the Monroe County Hospital Medical Clinic.
+Emergency Room usage will be billed from Monroe County Hospital & Clinics.

 The hospital utilizes a company that acts on behalf of MCHC in the event follow-up is required on your account.
 This is not a collection agency.
 In many instances, you may receive a courtesy phone call after you receive your first payment statement.
 The purpose of this phone call is to try to obtain missed insurance information not given at time of registration.
 If no further insurance is available, or there has been an insufficient payment, every effort will be made to arrange for payment.
 If the efforts are unsuccessful, your account may be forwarded to a collection agency.